jbboin/fisher_vector_aggregation_3d/README.md

 You will need to populate this new file with your own desired paths.
 **NOTE:** The paths should be absolute paths.
-- `BUNDLER_DIR`: Root directory of the Bundler install.
+- `BUNDLER_DIR`: Root directory of the Bundler install (only used if running POSE on the Sculptures dataset).
 - `DATASET_DIR`: Directory where the dataset will be downloaded to and where the generated files needed for that dataset will be saved (local features, cluster data, Bundler output, etc.).
 - `OUTPUT_DIR`: Directory where the retrieval indexes and the results will be saved.

-**Step 2**: Run the following two scripts to download the Sculptures dataset and organize it to the desired format.
+**Step 2**: Run the following two scripts to download the desired dataset and organize it to the desired format.

+The commands below will be used for the Sculptures dataset.
 The database part of the Sculptures dataset is obtained from the [RGB-D dataset by Choi et al.](http://redwood-data.org/3dscan/).
 The queries were captured by the authors of this project and are included in the current repository.

+    $ python download_sculptures_dataset.py
+    $ python format_sculptures_dataset.py

+The commands below will be used for the BigBIRD dataset.

-    $ python download_sculpture_dataset.py
+    $ python download_bigbird_dataset.py
-    $ python format_sculpture_dataset.py
+    $ python format_bigbird_dataset.py

 **Step 3**: Run the following script to extract the local features for all the images in the dataset.